Button to go to home page. Button to go to research paper information. Link to handouts. Link to worksheets. Link to tutorials. Link to Projects

 Clear and Concise

 E-mail messages like well written essays should be clear and concise.
-But don’t be so concise that your question is vague.
-To write, “I don’t understand this class” is not comment to which your professor can reasonably respond.
-“I am having difficulty understanding how to do ___________” is much better.
+But don't be so concise that your question is vague.
+To write, "I don't understand this class" is not a comment to which your professor can reasonably respond.
+"I am having difficulty understanding how to do ___________" is much better.
+Be sure to specifically mention the class about which you are writing.

 Formality Counts

-When you write to your professor, you are engaging in business correspondence; a type of correspondence that requires more formal language than might be expected in a note to a friend or a contribution to a chat room.
+When you write to your professor, you are engaging in business correspondence; a type of correspondence that requires more formal language than might be expected in a note to a friend or in a text message.
 Use complete sentences and proper grammar.
-Also, you should avoid abbreviations such as “Gr8” for “great” and “IC” for “I see.”
+Also, you should avoid abbreviations such as "Gr8" for "great" and "IC" for "I see" or "4" for "four."

 Subject Line